Barbie (media franchise): Timeline of media appearances

-The earliest appearance of Barbie as a media character is her role in the 1987 TV specials where she was voiced by Sharon Lewis.
+Barbie began her mainstream non-advertised media appearances character in the 1987 TV specials where she was voiced by Sharon Lewis.
 She was voiced by Jodi Benson during her appearances in the Toy Story film franchise.
 In the Barbie lead-role films, she was voiced by Kelly Sheridan in 27 films altogether.
-Sheridan was initially succeeded by Diana Kaarina beginning with Barbie: A Fashion Fairytale in 2010, but returned to the role 2 years later with Barbie in A Mermaid Tale 2 and stayed put until Mattel announced Erica Lindbeck as her successor from 2016.
+Sheridan was initially succeeded by Diana Kaarina beginning with Barbie: A Fashion Fairytale in 2010, but returned to the role 2 years later with Barbie in a Mermaid Tale 2 and stayed put until Mattel announced Erica Lindbeck as her successor from 2016.
 The film series was put on a hiatus in 2017 for the shift in focus to the TV series, Barbie: Dreamhouse Adventures, where America Young would replace Lindbeck as the vocal provider for Barbie ahead of the film series resumption in 2020.
-She was portrayed by Australian actress, Margot Robbie, in the live-action adaptation of the toyline which is set to be released on 21 July 2023.
+She was portrayed by Australian actress Margot Robbie in the live-action adaptation of the toyline which was released on July 21, 2023.

 Reception

-Commercial performance
+DVD Commercial performance

 The first 10 films in the franchise sold 40 million DVD and VHS units worldwide by 2007, grossing over $700 million in sales.
 As of 2013, the films in the franchise has sold over 110 million DVD units worldwide.

+Accolades

+Barbie franchise has received multiple performing arts awards.
+Barbie in the 12 Dancing Princesses and Barbie Fairytopia: Magic of the Rainbow earned nominations for Daytime Emmy Awards.
+Barbie the Album received twelve Grammy Award nominations and won three awards, including Song of the Year, Best Song Written for Visual Media (for "What Was I Made For") and Best Compilation Soundtrack for Visual Media.
+The film also received eight Academy Award nominations, including Best Picture, Best Adapted Screenplay, Best Supporting Actor (Gosling), Best Supporting Actress (Ferrera) and two nominations for Best Original Song (for "I'm Just Ken" and "What Was I Made For").
+It eventually won Best Original Song (for "What Was I Made For").

 In other media

 Video games

 Mattel has produced dozens of Barbie video games since the 1980s.
-These games often are tie-ins with other titles within the franchise.
+These games are often tie-ins with other titles within the franchise.
+Since 2018, video games based on Barbie media are produced by Budge Studios.